yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/mutation.md

     Free an additional storage associated with the mesh.

-    As with insertions, does not invalidate references, except `FacePtr`s which point to boundary loops.
+    As with insertions, does not invalidate references, except `Face`s which point to boundary loops.

 ## Deletions